Most Dangerous School Zones

 For this project, we collected data from http://us-city.census.okfn.org/, which compiles government data in one location.
 We picked five popular cities that provided granular geolocated crime data.
 As an example, Los Angeles crime data from 2012 to 2016 can be directly found here.

 The Cities: We looked at Boston, Baton Rouge, Los Angeles, New York City, and Seattle, and their available 2016 crime data.
 Boston crime data came from 2015, 2016, and 2017.

 The Schools: Public and private school locations were collected from the National Center for Education Statistics Common Core of Data.
 Note some schools may not be included in this project if they are missing from this database or appear in a newer data set.
 It’s worth noting that while Parsons The New School of Design’s Sheila C. Johnson Design Center is located in a zone with a fair amount of crime, Parsons The New School of Design in its entirety does not necessarily follow suit.

-The Crime Zones: We crossed geolocated crime data with schools, looking at which schools had the most crimes in various radii surrounding each campus, defined by The Sentencing Project.
+The Crime Zones: We crossed geolocated crime data with schools, looking at which schools had the most crimes in various radii surrounding each campus, defined by

 The Crimes: Crimes and the wording of crimes sometimes vary from city to city.
 When grouping crimes for the individual breakdowns, we searched the “crime description” category for keywords like “assault,” “weapon,” or “robbery.”
 This allowed us to group crimes by type.
 In some cases, cities may have missing crime data due to reporting.